 The South Coast Sri Lanka Itinerary

 From out East we took the longest trip of our whole Sri Lanka itinerary.
-We took a journey around Yala National Park and down to Mirissa.
+After a journey around Yala National Park we made it down to Mirissa.

 Round Up Of Our Sri Lanka Itinerary